NicciWill-Solutions/code-switch/README.md

 ### `Responsive`

-When you resize your screen the number of columns will change to accommodate the available space, per the provided requirments.
+When you resize your screen the number of columns will change to accommodate the available space, per the provided requirements.

 ## Technologies